icarus-initiative/organization_core/README.md

 > What are the requirements to join the Icarus Iniative?

+- The developer is recommened to have already completed [Figment's Solana Protocol](https://learn.figment.io/protocols/solana).
+This will warm you up for the expeditions.
+It shouldn't take more than a couple hours.
-- The developer must already have completed [Figment's Solana Protocol](https://learn.figment.io/protocols/solana), have some programming experience like javascript or python, and be willing to pioneer.
+- Also recommended to have some programming experience like javascript or python.
+We don't cover programming basics here, there are better places for that.
 - To get a better idea, glance at the minimum skills for the [1st Expedition Wallet Guidelines](https://github.com/icarus-initiative/icarus_initiative/blob/main/1st_expedition_wallet_guidelines.md).

 > What's the cost of this initiative?